 10 Amazing Shows Like "Stranger Things" Nobody Should Miss out On

 Die-hard fans of Stranger Things have a good reason to rejoice!
 Netflix announced pretty recently that the second season of the beloved drama is in the making.
-If you’re anything like me, you’ve already binge-watched this show and then re-watched it already by now.
+If you’re anything like me, you’ve already binge-watched this series and then re-watched it already by now.

 For those who don’t know what this show is about, Stranger Things takes us back to the ‘80s in a small town haunted by a supernatural entity from a parallel world.
 When a child suddenly disappears, an investigation follows, which eventually leads them to a haunting discovery.
 It’s an adrenaline-fueled journey until the very end.
 If you somehow still haven’t watched it, go ahead and do it right now.